State Office Spotlight: AARP Colorado

-As part of their efforts to grow impact, reach and relevance, states can request virtual programs, plan for in-person Senior Planet events, and leverage existing capacity building and train the trainer resources to help expand the capacity of local organizations and volunteer corps to deliver technology training and skill building.
-In addition, AARP state offices can request digital equity offerings and thought leadership support as their state government’s planning for Digital Equity Act plans launch in 2023.
+As part of their efforts to grow impact, reach and relevance, states can request virtual programs, plan for in-person Senior Planet events, utilize a new set of DIY-Toolkits, and leverage existing capacity building and train the trainer resources to help expand the capacity of local organizations and volunteer corps to deliver technology training and skill building.
+In addition, AARP state offices can request digital equity offerings and thought leadership support as part of their state government’s continued planning for Digital Equity Act implementation in 2024.

 Important for States to Know

-A. Virtual lectures, beginning January 2022 – available to all states – limited capacity
+A. Virtual digital literacy lectures, continuing in 2024 – available to all states – limited capacity

 - Virtual lectures can accommodate between 25-200 participants.
 Events span 60 minutes to incorporate Q&A and engagement between attendees.

-- Examples of available lecture topics include: All Things Zoom, Cloud Storage, Google Maps, How to Spot Fake News, Introduction to Social Media, Online Health Resources, Online Shopping, Protecting Your Personal Information Online, Streaming & Smart TVs, Video Chat, Virtual Museum Tours, YouTube, and many more.
+- Examples of available lecture topics include: All Things Zoom, Cloud Storage, Google Maps, Introduction to A.I., Introduction to Social Media, Online Health Resources, Online Shopping, Protecting Your Personal Information Online, Startup!, Streaming & Smart TVs, Tips for Being News Savvy Online, Video Chat, Virtual Museum Tours, Virtual Reality at a Glance, YouTube, and many more.

 - Virtual lecture descriptions are available here.

-OATS will work with states to offer 40 collaborations (four per state) including lectures, workshops, fitness events, or tabling/event attendance.
+OATS will work with states to offer 80 program sessions (10 sessions per state) that include lectures, workshops, and tabling/event attendance.
 Senior Planet lectures and workshops feature flexible presentations that cover more than 100 topics, and OATS will work collaboratively with state offices to deliver in-person experiences in select cities and states to help individuals better harness the power of technology in their daily lives.

 - Lectures and workshops consist of interactive presentations that span 60-75 minutes per session and cover mainstream technology topics that most meaningfully intersect with daily life as we age, e.g., How to Zoom, Protecting your Personal Information Online, and many others.
 A complete list of available lectures and workshops is available here.